ofiwg/libfabric/man/fi_getinfo.3.md

   write memory operations from remote endpoints.
 This flag requires that FI_RMA and/or FI_ATOMIC be set.

+*FI_RMA_EVENT*
+: Requests that an endpoint support the generation of completion events when it is the target of an RMA and/or atomic operation.
+If set, the provider will support both completion queue and counter events.
+This flag requires that FI_REMOTE_READ and/or FI_REMOTE_WRITE be enabled on the endpoint.

 *FI_TRIGGER*
 : Indicates that the endpoint should support triggered operations.
   Endpoints support this capability must meet the usage model as